darswright/gll-storefront-child-sandbox/README.md

 1. Clone/download this repo into your local WordPress' themes/ directory
 2. In your terminal, cd into the 'src/' directory of the child theme and run `npm i` to install Webpack and dependancies
+3. Update `proxyTarget:` property in `src/compiler/config.js` to match your local site URL
+4. Webpack commands are `npm run serve` to spin up a localhost for development and `npm run build` for bundling everything for production